 In new construction it pays to plan ahead.
-A $500 incentive is available to trade ally builders in Oregon who meet early design assistance requirements.
+A $500 incentive is available to trade ally builders in Oregon and Washington who meet early design assistance (EDA) requirements.
 This incentive encourages builders to compile a team to evaluate projects in their early stages, focusing on how energy efficiency will be integrated.

 Coordination for this meeting will be facilitated by program staff in collaboration with the builder and verifier.
 The team could include the designer, customer, subcontractors, supplier and verifier, and must feature at least one EPS New Construction team member.

 Early design assistance creates an opportunity for all participants to provide input and voice their concerns.
-It enables builders to address potential problem areas early on.
-With careful early design planning, builders can save money by reducing callbacks, field modifications and schedule changes, while subcontractors benefit by limiting change orders.
+It enables builders to address potential problem areas early on and can save builders money by reducing callbacks, field modifications and schedule changes, while subcontractors benefit by limiting change orders.

-For more information, contact Energy Trust’s EPS New Construction trade ally coordinator at 1.877.283.0698, or download the early design assistance application.
+For more information on early design assistance incentives, contact Energy Trust’s EPS New Construction trade ally coordinator at 1.877.283.0698, email@example.com, or download the early design assistance application.

 Incentives are subject to funding availability and may change.

-By incorporating solar electric systems into your homes, you can receive cash incentives and boost sale prices for your home.
+By incorporating solar electric systems into your homes at the time of construction, you can be eligible for upfront cash incentives, boost sale prices for your home and provide your homebuyer with potential tax credits.
 Systems must be installed by an approved solar trade ally and meet Energy Trust requirements.
-For more information, visit our solar page or contact the Solar program at 1.866.368.7878.
+For more information, visit our solar page or contact the Solar program.